What happens when improvements or changes are made to my property?

 The diagram below represents the timeline of an interim GRV within a GRV 3 year period, which applies to the Perth metropolitan area and some WA regional local governments.
 Other WA regional local governments are assessed on a 3 to 6 year period, as deemed suitable by the Valuer-General.

-The date of valuation (in this case 1 August 2015) is the date all properties within a local government area are assessed at.
+The date of valuation (in this case 1 August 2015) is the date all properties within a local government area are assessed at, to determine a GRV.
 The effective date (in this case 1 July 2017) is the date the GRV is applied by local councils or other rating authorities.
-You can see how these apply to your rates notice.
+You can see how the GRV is applied to your rates notice over a 3 year period.
 An interim valuation request (in this case on 25 February 2019) will require Landgate valuers to review your GRV using rental evidence on like properties as at the current date of valuation (in this case 1 August 2015).